 The Park, and its lakes provide a home for migrating birds.
 In previous years these have included Goosander, White-fronted Geese and Fieldfare.

 Many wild flowers are present around the Park, with the greatest variety can be found growing in the Nature Reserve, where Bee, Common-spotted, and Marsh Orchids can be found.
 A detailed study of plant life is currently underway.

 A number of mammals live in and visit the Park.
 If you are lucky you could spot a fox, weasel or shrew.
 Rabbits are common on the warren.

 Bats can be seen at dusk and there are nesting boxes around the Park.

 We have a family of Otters living close to and using the larger Grebe Lake.
-They come sometimes be seen crossing the river meadow on their way to the river.
+They can sometimes be seen crossing the river meadow on their way to the river.

 Amphibians such as frogs, toads and newts are all common in the wetland areas.